Admission for the January 2025 academic session is ongoing Apply Now!

 Health Programme Planning and Evaluation2

-• Demonstrate knowledge of identifying and writing of objectives of health program;
+• Demonstrate knowledge of identifying and writing objectives of health programs.

-• Develop an evaluation strategy/mechanism for the health program;
+• Develop an evaluation strategy/mechanism for health programs.

 • Explain the importance of stakeholders in planning a health program.